mrs-brubotics/documentation_brubotics/source/index.rst

    Introduction_to_MRS_Software_Extensions
    Workspace_git_configuration
    Introduction_to_visualization
+   Crazyswarm
+   Version_control_with_Github
    Hardware
-   For_developers
+   Information_for_developers
    Information for internal collaborators
-   Crazyswarm
-   Version_control_with_Github